How many North Pole Marathon races have occurred?

 The race is a contained one in that it is run on a circuit.
 Flags will guide athletes around the course and participants should be visible at all times.
 Moreover, there should not be a discernibly greater risk from the activity of running vis-a-vis doing any other activities at the Pole or being in the general location.

 Will the circuit be a perfect circle?

-No. The circuit will meander among hillocks of ice and incorparate part of the aircraft landing runway.
-The map opposite depicts the shape of the 2007 North Pole Marathon course, which was a loop of 4.2km.
+No. The circuit will meander among hillocks of ice and the course could be of any shapes.
+The map depicts the course of the 2007 North Pole Marathon in April, which was a loop of 4.2km, incorporated part of the aircraft landing runway.
 Competitors repeated this loop ten times to finish the marathon distance.